coldmanck/List-of-CV-ML-Papers/README.md

 - C. Gan, N. Wang, Y. Yang, D.-Y. Yeung, and A. G. Hauptmann.
 Devnet: A deep event network for multimedia event detection and evidence recounting.
 In CVPR, 2015.
 - A. Mahendran and A. Vedaldi.
 Salient deconvolutional networks.
 In European Conference on Computer Vision, 2016.
 (Comparison Report)

+### Deeper representations in CNN capture higher-level visual constructs
+- Y.Bengio,A.Courville,andP.Vincent.Representationlearning:A review and new perspectives.
+IEEE transactions on pattern analysis and machine intelligence, 35(8):1798–1828, 2013
+- A. Mahendran and A. Vedaldi.
+Visualizing deep convolutional neural networks using natural pre-images.
+International Journal of Computer
+Vision, pages 1–23, 2016.

 ## Machine Learning